curatorsigma/coe-rs/README.md

     - a signed, 32-bit, little-endian integer

 # Limitations and Stability
-`libcoe` in its current state is (apart from potential bugs I have not found yet) fully compliant to the CoEv2.0 Spec.
+`coe-rs` in its current state is (apart from potential bugs I have not found yet) fully compliant to the CoEv2.0 Spec.
 CoEv1 is not currently implemented.
 If you need that protocol, consider opening a PR.

 ## MSRV